 Aside from the colour, the Harry Hoover HHR200-11 has the same body and hose design of the Henry.
 With a large nine litre capacity, it isn’t a vacuum you’ll need to empty regularly.
 It also has a long 10 metre power cord and a 2.4 metre stretch hose, which provides a wide cleaning radius.
 If you hate short power cords and needing to change plug sockets whenever you move rooms, then we think you’ll love the Harry.

 As we mentioned in our previous reviews, Numatic vacuums tend to be quite bulky.
 Weighing 7.3kg and with its circular design, it probably isn’t the best option for elderly people or anyone who struggles carrying heavy items up and down stairs.
 Speaking of stairs, it isn’t suitable for placing on a step, so you’ll need to use it from the bottom and top of staircases.

-It also isn’t the easiest vacuum to move around the home.
-With two fixed and two castor wheels, Numatic have opted for stability rather than manoeuvrability.
-This is fine for larger rooms, but can make the Harry inconvenient in smaller spaces.
+We also don’t think it’s the easiest vacuum to move around the home.
+With two fixed and two castor wheels, Numatic has opted for stability rather than manoeuvrability.
+This is fine for larger rooms, but we think it can make the Harry inconvenient in smaller spaces.

 Like all Henry Hoover vacuums, the HHR200 is a bagged vacuum.
 It uses Numatic’s HepaFlo bags, which are large and easy to dispose.
 The bags are also relatively cheap, so it’s a good idea to use the official versions rather than those from a third-party.

-The vacuum is most comfortable on hard floors, where it does a good job of cleaning both small particles and larger debris (although you may need to tilt the head to prevent it snow plowing larger items).
-It only has a D-rating for carpet pickup though, so if your home is mainly carpeted it probably isn’t the best choice.
+The vacuum is excellent on hard floors, where it does a good job of cleaning both small particles and larger debris (although you may need to tilt the head to prevent it snow ploughing larger debris).
+The standard combination tool is excellent for laminate and tiles, while the suction is strong enough to remove dust between floorboards.

 Ease of Use Features